Let’s put some power back in pop, don’t let those guitars ever stop!”

-It’s quintessential old school power pop ala The Nerves, Paul Collins or The Plimsouls.
-Wielding an inherently California blend of pop harmonies, swooning melodies, crunchy driving guitars and pleasantly lingering hooks arranged with an auteur’s precision, The Bottle Kids offer a soundtrack equally appropriate for an afternoon daydream, a poolside party with your crush or a long drive down the rocky, windy coast.
+The Bottle Kids trade in quintessentially old-school power pop ala Paul Collins, The Nerves, or The Plimsouls.
+An inherently Californian blend of pop harmonies, swooning melodies, crunchy driving guitars, and pleasantly lingering hooks, arranged with an auteur’s precision, The Bottle Kids offer a soundtrack equally fitting for an afternoon daydream, a poolside party with your crush, or a long drive down the rocky, windy coast.

-The Bottle Kids’ debut release, What a Thrill, came out in the summer of 2013 to widespread critical praise.
-Musoscribe’s, Bill Knop, a key voice in contemporary power pop, conveyed a simple yet common theme, “Harmonies meet guitar crunch and the result is as good as the genre gets.”
-Baby Sue listed the album as a highly recommended Top Pick for 2013, with the insightful assessment, “We’ve been on the lookout for some great music perfect for driving around to yard sales this Spring...and this is IT,” while Something Else reviewed it, “high on the scale as one of the greatest debut albums to sail down the street in many moons,” noting “spirited pop rock, dripping with vintage vestiges in the vein of The Nerves, Paul Collins, and Doug Derek And The Hoax, (is) the order of the day here”.
+The Bottle Kids’ debut release Such A Thrill, arrived in the summer of 2013 to widespread critical praise.
+Musoscribe’s Bill Kopp, a key voice in contemporary power pop, conveyed a simple yet common theme, “Harmonies meet guitar crunch and the result is as good as the genre gets.”
+Baby Sue listed the album as a highly recommended Top Pick for 2013, with the insightful assessment, “We’ve been on the lookout for some great music, perfect for driving around to yard-sales this spring, and this is IT,” while Something Else placed it, “high on the scale as one of the greatest debut albums to sail down the street in many moons,” noting “spirited pop rock, dripping with vintage vestiges in the vein of The Nerves, Paul Collins, and Doug Derek And The Hoax, (is) the order of the day here”.